ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 - check the CATs balance of a wallet, including ALL the addresses of that wallet, using a mnemonic
 - check the CATs balance of single/multiple addresses, without the need of a mnemonic
 - the tool works with both hardened & unhardened addresses, at the same time (meaning that for a given mnemonic it will check for funds the first x hardened and unhardened addresses)
-- You need to have the full node database on your computer for the tool to work.
+- you need to have the full node database on your computer for the tool to work.
-- The full node does not need to be running for the tool to work.
+- the full node does not need to be running for the tool to work.

 ## Contributors